-In 2019 and 2018, in accordance with the Laboratory's spending rate policy, the Trustees authorized a 4.5% spend-down on endowment funds based on a 12-quarter moving average of the market value of endowment investments.
+In accordance with the spending policies of the Laboratory and Robertson, the Trustees authorized a 4.5% spend-down on endowment funds based on a 12-quarter moving average of the market value of endowment investments.
 If interest, dividends, and gains are not sufficient to support the current year drawdown, the balance is provided from prior year earnings.
 If investment return is in excess of the authorized spending level, the balance is reinvested.